 - Pedal Power ACT insurance cover requires us (and ride leaders) to act in a sensible and safe manner the sign on sheet is a risk mitigation strategy we can show to our insurer to demonstrate how we conduct rides sensibly.

 - It is in the interest of the ride leader to have all participants sign on

 - Pedal Power requires ride leaders to have all participants sign onto rides using the ride sign-on sheet.

-- Ride leaders should only lead official Pedal Power ride in accordance with the Pedal Power guidelines for ride leaders so that they receive cover from the Pedal Power volunteer and legal liability insurance.
+- Ride leaders should only lead official Pedal Power ACT ride in accordance with the Pedal Power ACT guidelines for ride leaders so that they receive cover from the Pedal Power ACT volunteer and legal liability insurance.

 - If someone refuses to accept the waiver, get them to sign-on and mark no to the disclaimer.

 - The ride leader may ask a person who does not sign the sign-on sheet not to ride with the group.